Xcasdfas/Adversarial-Robustness-of-Open-source-AI-Models-and-Fine-Tuning-Chains/README.md

 The results indicate that current general-purpose large language models (such as Llama) still have significant room for improvement in adversarial robustness on text classification tasks.

-### Transferability Test of Adversarial Robustness on Llama Models
+### The Robustness Evaluation of the Downstream Fine-tuned LLM

 We conducted a preliminary test on the transferability of adversarial robustness for Llama models in text classification tasks.